-"We spend the first year of a child's life teaching it to walk and talk and the rest of its life to sit down and listen." - Neil deGrasse Tyson
+"We spend the first year of a child's life teaching it to walk and talk and the rest of its life to sit down and listen.
+There must be something wrong there." - Neil deGrasse Tyson

 In a digital world, where children are spending more time looking at screens and less time playing outdoors, the problem of childhood obesity is growing, together with increasing mental health concerns in young children.